 How Do You Shred Zucchini?

 It's always best to cut both ends off of your zucchini.
 Then you can peel them or leave the peel on depending on your preference.
 It doesn't change the texture of flavor to leave it on, but some people don't like the look of it.
 So it's totally up to you.
 Next, if the seeds are large, remove them with a spoon or cut them out.

-Next, use a food processor or box grater shred it up until all of it has been cut.
+Next, use a food processor or box grater to shred it up until all of it has been cut.
 Then you can let it sit for a minute or two in a colander and allow the water to drain off.
-That is optional because it does add moisture to the keto zucchini bread if you leave some of it.
+That is optional because the grated zucchini does add moisture to the keto zucchini bread if you leave some of it.
+I generally do not drain my zucchini for this recipe.
 Overall, preparing zucchini for baked goods is a straightforward process.

 Which Flour Has The Lowest Amount Of Carbs?

-In the mood for more delicious bread recipes?
-Try some of these drool-worthy recipes.
+In the mood for more delicious bread?
+Try some of these low carb bread recipes.